yjlim-larr/Reinforcement_learning/Policy_gradient/GAE/README.md

 bias and variance, controlled by parameter λ.**
 **NOTE: reward function is known and, has a range.
 So it has high variance but no bias.**

  Using that generalized advantage estimator, we can redefine policy gradient estimator g, as follows.
  <p align="center"> <img src="./img/redefine.png" alt="MLE" width="80%" height="80%"/> </p>

+  ## Interpretation as reward shaping